SPARTA News

 CICS asynchronous API

-- Support for applications written to the Java EE 7 Full Platform
+- Support for applications written to the Java EE 7 Full Platform specification.

 - CICS policies-system and task rules enhancements